Working From Home? 7 Rules for Deducting Your Home Office for Taxes

 It’s essential to be ready in case you are audited, though.
 Make sure you can provide a copy of your mortgage or lease, insurance policies, tax records, utility bills, etc., so you can prove your deductions were warranted.
 You’ll also want to take pictures and be prepared to provide a diagram of your setup to the IRS if necessary.

-As always, consult with a tax adviser if you’re not sure whether the expense you’re deducting is allowable.
+As always, consult with a tax adviser or consider using tax prep software like TurboTax or H&R Block if you’re not sure whether the expense you’re deducting is allowable.
 It’s best to shell out a little extra money now to avoid the headache of an audit later.

 Robin Hartill is a certified financial planner and a senior writer at The Penny Hoarder.
 She writes the Dear Penny personal finance advice column.
 Send your tricky money questions to [email protected].